craftzniac/tickytackytoey-rs/note.md

-The major data here is the board's data (i.e the slots on the board and who has marked them, if they're marked at all).
+The main data here is the board's data (i.e the slots on the board and who has marked them, if they're marked at all).

 board data   ----> map data unto ---->  simple ascii art renderer  = the game board